german-moreno283/factored-assesment/README.md

 ### The frontend is built using purely reactJS, the requests to the database are made through async functions and fetch.

 ### In order for everything to work correctly, please run first the backend service and then the frontend.

+### All the container build and runs must be done in the parent folder.